 Check out my new hardcover book

+In 1915, his mother got divorce and in 1916 married Grigory Balanin, an electrical engineer with German education, who was attending Kyiv Polytechnic university at the time.
 Grigory proved a good influence on Sergei.
-In 1917 the family had to move to Odessa where Grigory received the job with the regional railway.
+In 1917, the family had to move to Odesa where Grigory received the job with the regional railway.

-That is where Sergei’s interest in aeronautical engineering started getting momentum.
-In 1923 he joined the Society of Aviation and Aerial Navigation of Ukraine and the Crimea (OAVUK).
+Odeas became the place where Sergei’s interest in aeronautical engineering started getting momentum.
+In 1923, he joined the Society of Aviation and Aerial Navigation of Ukraine and the Crimea (OAVUK).
 He had his first flying lesson and flied as a passenger numerous times during that period of time also.

 Application to Kiev Polytechnic Institute filled by Sergei Korolev in Ukrainian language.